 Every jar of moonshine is produced in small batches using age old customs, recipes and a 100% copper still that is exactly like moonshiners hundreds of years ago used (only bigger).
 This ensures our product is not only historically accurate but provides an award winning spirit that is smooth and enjoyable.

-Palmetto Moonshine is South Carolina's first legal moonshine and currently comes in six delicious flavours: Bootlegger Proof Moonshine, American Moonshine, Apple Pie, Blackberry, Peach & Strawberry.
+Palmetto Moonshine is South Carolina's first legal moonshine and currently comes in six delicious flavours: Bootlegger Proof Moonshine, American Moonshine, Apple Pie, Blackberry & Peach.

 About Palmetto Distillery